maiertech/website/src/routes/posts/how-to-use-github-cli-to-configure-ssh-authentication-to-github/index.md

 read up on the
 [two command line authentication options in the docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github#authenticating-with-the-command-line).
 There is no right or wrong choice between the two.
 Both, personal access token and SSH key, have their pros and cons.
-I like the SSH key option, because you set it up once and all applications supporting SSH to interact with GitHub can piggyback on the generated SSH key.
+I like the SSH key option because you set it up once and all applications supporting SSH to interact with GitHub can piggyback on the generated SSH key.
 If you need more fine-grained control over the permissions you grant to applications, personal access tokens are a better choice.